-The recently-diagnosed animals in Slovakia will be slaughtered, while a 3-kilometre protective zone and a 10-kilometre supervision zone will be set up around the outbreak.
+The animals that have been recently diagnosed with African swine fever in Slovakia will be slaughtered, while a 3-kilometre protective zone and a 10-kilometre supervision zone will be set up around the outbreak.
 Livestock owners in these areas will be asked to obey further instructions in order to prevent the spread of the virus.

 The outbreak has caused mass disruption across East and Southeast Asia and has continued to spread to vast regions of China and other Asian countries, raising serious concerns in other countries such as the US and Canada.

 While the situation in the EU remains stable, the European Commission recently stressed the importance of multi-sectoral collaboration in order to contain the disease, for which there is no cure.
 The Commission urged member states to renew efforts at all levels with the aim of ensuring compliance with existing rules on the protection of animals during transport, in particular over long distances and under hot weather conditions.

 Extra vigilance and preparation are imperative, particularly “due to the peak of the disease during the summer season”.

 The European Livestock and Meat Traders Union (UECBV) strongly supports the plea of the Commission to remain vigilant, claiming that “the success of the EU control system, including EU regionalization, can be seen in the eradication of ASF in the Czech Republic.”

 Indeed, while the Czech Republic recorded its first ever case of African swine fever in 2017, the European Council announced earlier this year that the country was the first in the world to eradicated the virus.